- 1 The North Face Thermoball Full Zip Jacket

 Craghoppers Nat Geo 250 Jacket

-Craghoppers' Nat Geo 250 Jacket was designed with National Geographic readers (and journalists) in mind, so it will last through pretty much anything.
-I've put the AquaDry outer layer through some severe weather and it has always kept me dry.
-The interior lining is soft without being bulky, so this jacket can fold down pretty small.
-It's perfect for travelers thanks to the six pockets (including one that's RFID-blocking) and a removable hood.
+Craghoppers’ Nat Geo 250 Jacket was designed with National Geographic readers (and journalists) in mind, so it will last through pretty much anything.
+We’ve put the AquaDry outer layer through some severe weather and it has always kept us dry.
+The interior lining is soft without being bulky, so the jacket can fold down surprisingly small.
+It’s perfect for travelers thanks to the six pockets (including one that’s RFID-blocking) and a removable hood.

-For seriously cold destinations, you'll want Eddie Bauer's Astoria Hooded Down Parka, which is rated for temperatures as low as -30 degrees Fahrenheit.
-The 650-fill premium down is responsible for this warmth, but it's also very lightweight, which makes it easier to pack.
-It repels water to keep you dry, and has extra touches like fleece-lined zipper pockets that keep your hands warm, adjustable cuffs, and a snap-off hood (with a detachable faux-fur trim for different looks).
+For seriously cold destinations, you’ll want Eddie Bauer’s Astoria Hooded Down Parka, which is rated for sub-zero temps.
+The 650-fill premium down is responsible for this warmth, while the exterior repels water to keep you dry.
+Extra touches include adjustable cuffs, fleece-lined zipper pockets that keep your hands warm, and a snap-off hood (with a detachable faux-fur trim for different looks).

 Canada Goose Blakely Parka